Choosing Your .50 BMG Scope: A Complete Guide

 The Viper PST (Precision Shooting Tactical) 6-24×50 includes options for either MOA or MRAD reticles with hash marks, which can be used for holdover and windage corrections.

 This riflescope is constructed with aircraft-grade aluminum.
 It’s also O-ring sealed and argon purged for waterproofing and fog-proofing.
 You can also rely on this scope’s exposed tactical-style turrets for easy and quick adjustments.
-The knobs also offer a precise, repeatable, and audible click, allowing for accurate adjustments for windage and elevation.
+The knobs also offer a precise, repeatable, and audible click, so making accurate adjustments for windage and elevation is easy peasy.

 Pros